Listing State VIC

 Castlemaine PressLot 19, 19 McShanag Drive, Castlemaine 3450

 Having opened in September 2015, this artist-run not-for-profit initiative continues to offer courses, workshops, gatherings, exhibitions, print exchanges and print-loving events to its members and the wider community.
 And all on a volunteer basis by a dedicated group of print-enthusiasts!
-This year will be no exception.
+This year is no exception.

 Steamroller printing event